 Part one of "Mickey Mouse on Quandomai Island" cuts right to the chase, with a cruise ship carrying Mickey, Minnie, Goofy, Pluto, and Pete and his paramour Trudy van Tubb (who appear to have come on board to... steal people's wallets?!
 Wouldn't it have been easier, and far more cost-effective, to have stayed in Mouseton and done that?) cracking apart under the duress of a typhoon.
 The gang wash up on a tropic isle that appears to have been inhabited by scientists not that long ago.
 Given that "half the lifeboats exploded" (sic) during the storm, I have to wonder how many folks weren't so lucky.
-Hopefully, the "Rule of the Disney 'Universe' Titanic" was in effect, and there were just enough lifeboats to save everyone.
+Hopefully, the "Rule of the Disney 'Universe' Titanic" (a corollary of the "TaleSpin Parachute Postulate") was in effect, and there were just enough lifeboats to save everyone.
 One bloke who definitely survived is the debonair Duke Hight of Konseet, accompanied by a mute body-servant, Maximus.
 The Duke already seems like a highly suspicious character, given that (1) he was putting the moves on Minnie before the wreck, much to Mickey's discomfort; (2) he is a gushing fount of long-winded stories of past "good deeds"; (3) despite the big talk, Maximus appears to perform all of the Duke's chores.
 Were this a Harold Gray story, the Duke's fate would be sealed right now.
 To be fair, though, he's only been an annoyance thus far.
 The flip side of Casty's cover (not pictured above) suggests that we're in for a gay old "prehistoric creatures on a deserted island" time, not unlike Floyd Gottfredson's classic "Land of Long Ago," but Casty has already proven adept at funnelling new wine into old Gottfredson-vintage bottles, so I think we have a few big surprises in store.
 One very modest gripe: what kind of cruise ship charges passengers for everything?
 Don't most cruise lines provide meals and "basic essentials" as part of the package, only charging for such "extras" as massages, alcohol, etc.?
 Nicky and I should know, having been on a couple of cruises.

 As with "World to Come," we get a back-up story that will presumably accompany all the chapters of "Quandomai."
 "Minnie Runs out of Time," however, already promises to be roughly, oh, one quintillion times better than "Peg-Leg Pete and the Alien Band."
 In the noble tradition of DuckTales' "Time Teasers", the (ahem) remarkably similar Don Rosa tale "On Stolen Time," and the Voyage to the Bottom of the Sea adventures featuring the evil Mr. Pem and his pocket watch, Minnie acquires a device that appears to have the power to stop time.
 It's not a time piece, however, but a coffee maker (espresso or cappuccino?
 Such things matter, given that this is an Italian story) with a clock attached.
 Minnie is in "complete bafflement" mode at the moment, but hopefully she'll be able to use the old bean (groan) to dope out the gizmo's secret.